audio-projects/tube-models/README.md

 $$I_p = \frac{E_1^{E_x}}{K_{g1}} \quad \text{when } E_1 > 0$$

 **Model Parameters (Physical Interpretation):**

-- **$\mu$ (mu)**: **Amplification factor** - The intrinsic voltage gain of the tube, representing the ratio of plate voltage change to grid voltage change required to maintain constant plate current.
+- **$\mu$**: **Amplification factor** - The intrinsic voltage gain of the tube, representing the ratio of plate voltage change to grid voltage change required to maintain constant plate current.
 This is a fundamental tube characteristic determined by electrode geometry.
 - **$E_x$**: **Space charge exponent** - Controls the curvature of the plate characteristic curves.
 This parameter accounts for the space charge effects in the tube, typically ranging from 1.2 to 1.6 for most triodes.
 - **$K_{g1}$**: **Transconductance scaling factor** - Determines the current magnitude and relates to the tube's transconductance (gm).
 This parameter scales the theoretical current to match measured values.
 - **$K_p$**: **Knee sharpness parameter** - Controls the transition region behavior between cutoff and saturation.
 Higher values create sharper transitions in the characteristic curves.